miguelsndc/vault/Nonlinear Inequalities.md

 4. **Make a table or diagram**
 	Use **test values** to make a table or diagram of the signs of each factor on each interval.
 In the last row determine the sign of the product (or quotient) of these factors.
 5. **Solve**
-	Use the sign table to find the intervals on which the inequality is sat- isfied.
+	Use the sign table to find the intervals on which the inequality is satisfied.
 Check whether the endpoints of these intervals satisfy the inequality.
-(This may happen if the inequality involves  or .)
+(This may happen if the inequality involves $\le$ or $\ge$)